Skip to main content

 The five PE-CGS Research Centers are building an evidence base for approaches to engage various patient and survivor populations to participate in genomics research studies.
 The PE-CGS Coordinating Center manages collaborative network activities, performs outreach activities to the broader community, and develops best practices and procedures for the network.
 Details about the PE-CGS Research Centers and Coordinating Center are available in the Awarded Projects section below.

-Partners in Cancer Research Portal
+Participate in Cancer Research

 Workshops and Symposia to Engage Patients